jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_alarmlog.md

 Filter by Severity | Show alarms of a certain severity.
 Filter by Time | Show alarms raised and canceled in the last 15 minutes, 30 minutes, 1 hour, 1 day, 1 week.
 Select **All** to show all alarms raised and canceled in the alarm log.

-{% include note.html content="By default the alarm log grid is filtered to show alarms raised and canceled in the last 15 minutes.
+{% include note.html content="By default the Alarm log grid is filtered to show alarms raised and canceled in the last 15 minutes.
 Use **Filter by Time** to extend this time period.
-If a long period of time is selected and a large number of connections are monitored then the alarm log may take some time to load." %}
+If a long period of time is selected and a large number of connections are monitored then the Alarm log may take some time to load." %}

-## Actions on the alarm log
+## Actions on the Alarm log
 These actions are selectable from the Action ribbon group while the alarm log is on display.
 Some actions are enabled only when an alarm is selected.

 Icon | Ribbon Select | Description